 PDF files can be:

-- Downloaded to your computer: To save a PDF file, right-click on the document link and choose 'Save target as' from the menu that appears.
+- Downloaded to your computer or device: To save a PDF file, right-click on the document link and choose 'Save target as' from the menu that appears.

 - Viewed online in your web browser: Click on the link to open and read the document online.